 Justin Zoradi was sitting outside of class at Portland State University when this challenging phrase ran through his mind: “Would you deny others what you demand for yourself?”
-He knew Who was asking, and he knew what he had to do.
+He knew it was God, and he knew what he had to do.

-Zoradi had already spent some time in South Africa, working with a youth soccer club and building relationships with the people of the townships near Capetown.
 Before leaving, the coach proposed that Zoradi help the boys go to college.
 Daunted and set to go back to the U.S. for graduate school, he pushed the thought to the back of his mind.
-Now, spending thousands of dollars to earn a master’s degree in peace and conflict resolution from a respected institution, he was overwhelmed with the opportunities being withheld from his beloved friends of South Africa.
-That same afternoon, he bought a book on how to start a nonprofit, intending to make a way for those youth to go to college.
+While at school, though, he was overwhelmed with the thought of the opportunities being withheld from his friends in South Africa.

 - > Watch Navy SEAL’s Widow Carryn Owens Receive a Standing Ovation During Trump’s Speech

 - > The New 'Guardians of the Galaxy Vol. 2' Trailer Is Here, and It's Awesome

 - > Ukraine's 'StopFake' TV Show Only Features Fake News to Help Fight Fake News

 - > Legendary Gameshow Host Marc Summers Discusses Mental Illness in Documentary About His Life